 I’m not a huge fan of this story, to be honest.
 Yuu really comes off like a bitch in many parts, especially in the intro, and they really don’t put any shame on the fact that she’s playing with these poor boys.
 You could make the argument that it’s their own faults for falling for her feminine wiles and thinking with their human horn, but that doesn’t seem right to me.
 Is this a ‘don’t hate the player, hate the game’ kind of thing?
 Because that always seemed dumb to me too.

-There are two instances where her actions are brought into a negative light; when she claims Houjou’s crush isn’t as pretty as she expected, thus hairclips would’ve been fine as it’s a lame gift for a lame person.
+There are two instances where her actions are brought into a negative light.
+The first is when she claims Houjou’s crush isn’t as pretty as she expected, thus hairclips would’ve been fine as it’s a lame gift for a lame person.
 She continues on to say that she’s not really the type of girl that you could really show off in public.
-Houjou gets angered at this and says that he’s not trying to date her so he can show her off, which rattles Yuu’s views on his intentions which clash with those of the guys she normally dates.
+Houjou gets angered at this and says that he’s not trying to date her so he can show her off.
+His statement rattles Yuu’s views on his intentions, which clash with those of the guys she normally dates.
 Though, to be honest, we never really got a good lock on Yuu’s ‘typical guy’ view.
 Guys and girls alike think with their hormones a lot, yes, but we never see her in a situation where that’s the only thing on their minds.
-Even the guy in the beginning, despite falling for her cutesy flaunts, never had a moment where it seems like he’s just in it for the hot chickness.
+Even the guy in the beginning, despite falling for her cutesy flaunts, never had a moment where it seemed like he was just in it for the hot chickness.